Peaks of the Balkans FAQ

 Do I have to carry my own luggage

-No you do not neccessary have to carry your luggage.
-You can have a horsman doing it with you.
+No, you do not necessarily have to carry your luggage.
+You can have a horesman doing it with you.
 You can book this through an agency.